Aliases for TGFB1 Gene

 GeneCards Summary for TGFB1 Gene

 TGFB1 (Transforming Growth Factor Beta 1) is a Protein Coding gene.
 Diseases associated with TGFB1 include Camurati-Engelmann Disease and Cystic Fibrosis.
-Among its related pathways are p70S6K Signaling and PEDF Induced Signaling.
+Among its related pathways are HTLV-I infection and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is TGFB3.

 UniProtKB/Swiss-Prot for TGFB1 Gene

 Multifunctional protein that controls proliferation, differentiation and other functions in many cell types.
 Many cells synthesize TGFB1 and have specific receptors for it.
 It positively and negatively regulates many other growth factors.
-It plays an important role in bone remodeling as it is a potent stimulator of osteoblastic bone formation, causing chemotaxis, proliferation and differentiation in committed osteoblasts.
+It plays an important role in bone remodeling as it is a potent stimulator of osteoblastic bone formation, causing chemotaxis, proliferation and differentiation in committed osteoblasts (By similarity).
+Stimulates sustained production of collagen through the activation of CREB3L1 by regulated intramembrane proteolysis (RIP) (PubMed:25310401).
 Can promote either T-helper 17 cells (Th17) or regulatory T-cells (Treg) lineage differentiation in a concentration-dependent manner.
 At high concentrations, leads to FOXP3-mediated suppression of RORC and down-regulation of IL-17 expression, favoring Treg cell development.
 At low concentrations in concert with IL-6 and IL-21, leads to expression of the IL-17 and IL-23 receptors, favoring differentiation to Th17 cells.
 Mediates SMAD2/3 activation by inducing its phosphorylation and subsequent translocation to the nucleus (PubMed:25893292).
 Can induce epithelial-to-mesenchymal transition (EMT) and cell migration in various cell types (PubMed:25893292).